07930 644647 Mon-Fri 9-5pm

 The overall effect may be at best detrimental to the dog and at worse harmful, exacerbating the original complaint.

-The Animal Behaviour and Welfare Council (ABTC) is the regulatory body created to represent trainers and behaviourists.
+The Animal Behaviour Training and Welfare Council (ABTC) is the regulatory body created to represent trainers and behaviourists.

 It sets exemplary standards of knowledge and practical skills required for these professions which all members must first attain in order to gain access to the register and then maintain through continued professional development.
 DEFRA and the Government refer to the ABTC in matters referring to animal behaviour.